NirajSalunke/GO-Lang/README.md

 - `17defer`: Using `defer` for function execution.
 - `18File`: File handling in Go.
 - `19webReq`: Making web requests in Go.
+- `20URL`: Working with URLs in Go.
+- `21reqForm`: Handling form data in Go requests.
+- `22json`: Parsing and using JSON in Go.
+- `23MOD`: Understanding and managing Go modules.
+- `24buildAPI`: Building APIs in Go.
+- `25Mongo`: Working with MongoDB in Go.
+- `26Goroutines`: Introduction to Goroutines for concurrency.
+- `27mutexandWait`: Using mutex and wait groups in Go.
+- `28ChannelAndDeadlock`: Exploring channels and deadlocks.

 ## Goals 🎯